dullhunk/book/computinged/getting-started.md

 Like many research projects, your final year education project is open-ended.
 Unlike lectures and exams, you have much more scope for driving the project in a direction you want, with help and guidance from your academic supervisors, the teachers in your school and the students and pupils you are working with.
 In previous years, undergraduate student projects have typically been one of the following kinds:

 1. **DEVELOPMENT FOR STUDENTS** Creating an artefact or artefacts (e.g. software, hardware, lesson plans & resources) to help students understand different aspects of computer science
-2. ** DEVELOPMENT FOR TEACHERS ** Creating an artefact or artefacts that helps teachers to teach and assess computer Science including what they have understood or misunderstood
+2. **DEVELOPMENT FOR TEACHERS** Creating an artefact or artefacts that helps teachers to teach and assess computer Science including what they have understood or misunderstood
-3. ** RESEARCH Evaluating different pedagogical methodologies for teaching a given topic.
+3. **RESEARCH** Evaluating different pedagogical methodologies for teaching a given topic.
 For example, you might want to find out which kind of language is best for students learning about loops.
-Are text-based languages (like Python or Java) better or worse than block based languages (Like [Scratch](https://scratch.mit.edu) and [Blockly](https://developers.google.com/blockly)) See the latest research in computer science education in schools via Sue Sentance at Kings College London & Neil Brown at the University of Kent http://community.computingatschool.org.uk/files/8842/original.pptx
+Are text-based languages (like Python or Java) better or worse than block based languages (Like [Scratch](https://scratch.mit.edu) and [Blockly](https://developers.google.com/blockly)) See the [http://community.computingatschool.org.uk/files/8842/original.pptx](latest research in computer science education in schools) via Sue Sentance at Kings College London & Neil Brown at the University of Kent

 These categories are not exclusive, so you might do one or several of these together using the same tool.